zfarrand/phylo-class-social/best-books.md

 - Angelise Puls: Fun Home by Alison Bechdel (graphic novel autobiography)
 - Soyoung: Harry potter?
 - Carl Branch: Three Men in a Boat
+- Arth Patel: I didn't read any books but Cars is the best movie of all time